iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 2 reviews"/>
 </p>

+> Was a great App, then started sending multiple alerts one after another.
+Now I get NO alerts at all.
+If I click on Alerts, click my city, it takes me to settings.
+I wrote you about it, you sent an email telling me to restart because you fixed a bug on the 4th.
+It is now the 14th.
+I've done as you said, even uninstalled and reinstalled several times.
+I still get no alerts and when I click my city, it still takes me to settings.
+I loved your App, it's a shame it no longer functions correctly.<br> :date: __2021-01-14 21:54:56__

 > Into a busy season and it's worse.
 Even after clearing cache, rebooting phone, etc still getting multiples of same exact alerts and several alerts with little or no lead time and now (once again) many - almost 40% - warnings with no info at all or nothing updated in the alert information.
 That's probably FEMA but still seriously downgrades usefulness.
 So problematic that other weather apps are needed for safety.<br> :date: __2021-01-06 13:09:50__